bootstrapM/git_basics/README.md

 If you have more than one remote, the command lists them all.

-On the other hand if you used `git init` to locally create a Gir repository and want to attach a remote repository to it, run
+On the other hand if you used `git init` to locally create a Gir repository and want to attach a remote repository to it, run the following

 `git remote add <alias> <url>`